-Cells rely on ion regulation within their membranes for survival, and any upset of this delicate balance can cause them to self-destruct.
+Cells rely on ion regulation within their membranes for survival, and an upset of this delicate balance can cause them to self-destruct.
 This process is known as apoptosis, and it’s basically the body’s way of disposing of abnormal cells that might threaten normally functioning cells.
-With good reason, apoptosis has been identified as an useful mechanism for targeting cancer cells.
+With good reason, apoptosis has been identified as a useful mechanism for targeting cancer cells.
 We’ve already written about several attempts, like the one that delivers carefully targeted nanoparticles to kill cancer.
-Other efforts used DNA nanodevices that escape the immune system, which would otherwise destroy the treatment if it discovered the foreign object, and hone in on leukemia and lymphoma cells to activate the suicide switch.
+Other efforts used DNA nanodevices that escape the immune system, which would otherwise destroy the treatment if it discovered the foreign object, and hone in on leukaemia and lymphoma cells to activate the suicide switch.

 [ALSO READ] Potential ‘universal’ cancer blood test

 This chloride-carrying device is the first attempt of its kind, demonstrating how salts can kill cancer cells.
 The researchers note that it could very well be used against cystic fibrosis as well.

 By binding to chloride ions in the cell’s membrane, the molecule then draws on the membrane’s sodium channels, creating a blanket surrounding the ion and causing it to dissolve.
 Initially, this was tested on an artificial membrane model, but successful results were replicated in genuine human cultured cells.